austinbrowder/pihole-over-tls/README.md

 # pihole-over-tls

 This project provides a self hosted DNS over TLS solution with Pi-hole filtering.
 It can be run from a cloud provider and has fully automated certificates from a public CA.
-Below is a blog that inspired me to do this.
+Below is a blog that helped me design some of the key pieces of this project.
 Give it a read. https://bartonbytes.com/posts/how-to-configure-coredns-for-dns-over-tls/

 Pre-Reqs: